Goodwin College of Education Undergraduate and Teaching Licensure Program (TLP) Admission Process

 - 30 semester credit hours at NEIU or from a transfer institution

-- The Daniel L. Goodwin College of Education (GCOE) expressly reserves the right to consider candidates for admission based on criteria in addition to the admission application.
+- The Daniel L. Goodwin College of Education expressly reserves the right to consider candidates for admission based on criteria in addition to the admission application.
 Specifically, the GCOE may deny a student admission based on information that indicates the student lacks professional judgment or has exhibited behavior that calls into question the student's suitability for the teaching profession.
 Any student denied admission to the GCOE may request review of the determination and will be afforded an opportunity to respond to the information upon which the decision is based.

 For application questions, please contact:

-GCOE Undergraduate Admissions Specialist
+GCOE Undergraduate Admissions Office - Marlena Kruk, Admissions Specialist

 TRANSFER OF COURSE CREDIT INFORMATION FOR EDUCATIONAL FOUNDATIONS 305/405, 306/406

-Please contact the Department of Educational Inquiry & Curriculum Studies at (773) 442-5586 in LWH 4010 and provide them with scanned copies of the syllabi and your transcript from the college/university for which you are seeking to transfer credit.
+Please contact the Department of Educational Inquiry & Curriculum Studies at (773) 442-5586 in LWH 4010 and provide them with scanned copies of the syllabi and your transcript from the college/university from which you are seeking to transfer credit.